 I am a daydreaming visionary.

-I am a daydreaming visionary.
-I create spaces to allow people to explore speculative, optimistic futures.
-As a part of University of Maryland's Clarice Smith Performing Arts Center NextLOOK residency, I am now creating "pre-22nd century nostalgia Mars pop," a hybrid music performance and immersive visual installation to help people experience an alternative future - different from the dominant narrative of post-apocalyptic dystopia.
-I am also doing research on how people experience sound in hospitals, with a long-term vision of transforming sound design for medical equipment alarms.
-Luckily, I am married to an innovation strategist who helps me to create to-do-lists to turn my daydreams into reality.
+I create spaces for people to explore speculative future.
+As a part of University of Maryland's Clarice Smith Performing Arts Center NextLOOK residency, I have created "pre-22nd century nostalgia Mars pop," a hybrid music performance and immersive visual installation to help people experience an alternative future - different from the dominant narrative of post-apocalyptic dystopia.
+I am also a fellow at Halcyon Incubator, and the founder of Sen Sound - a social enterprise with a vision to transform sound environment in hospitals.
+I am a Citizen Artist Fellow at The John F Kennedy Center for the Performing Arts.